flipkart-incubator/Krystal/vajram/vajram-java-sdk/VAJRAM_DEV_GUIDE.md

    3. Decide **Input Data Type**: the data types of these inputs must be **deeply immutable** to avoid data races - this is important since the execution is concurrent.
 The order of execution of various vajrams might vary for every execution based on IO latencies and availability.
 This means data races can lead to non-determinacy and thus unpredictable results.
    4. Decide **Input sources**: What is the right source of each input?
 Should it be provided by the client? or the runtime environment? or both?
       1. `@Input`: These are inputs which can only be provided by the clients of this vajram
-      2. `@javax.inject.Inject`: These are inputs which can only be provided by the runtime via injection(simlar to the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) design pattern)
+      2. `@jakarta.inject.Inject`: These are inputs which can only be provided by the runtime via injection(simlar to the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) design pattern)
-      3. `@Input @javax.inject.Inject`: There are inputs which can be provided either by clients.
+      3. `@Input @jakarta.inject.Inject`: There are inputs which can be provided either by clients.
 But if clients provide a `null` value, then the runtime provided value is used.
    5. Decide **Optionality**: Inputs may be mandatory or optional.
 Optional inputs are marked using the `java.util.Optional` wrapper.
       1. In a new vajram, care must be taken when marking an input as Optional.
 Once an input is marked Optional, it can not be changed to mandatory without breaking clients.
 In a future version of the platform, Krystal might fail build if this is done.
       2. Similarly, in an existing vajram care must be taken when marking a new input as mandatory - since this will break clients.
 In a future version of Krystal, this may be disallowed by breaking build.
       3. Optionality guidelines:
          1. When writing a new vajram, prefer marking inputs as mandatory.
 An input should be optional iff there is a good, sensible default which is generic enough that it is valid in most scenarios.
          2. When adding new inputs to an existing vajram which has clients, only Optional inputs should be added.
 The defaults for the new inputs should handle existings clients' traffic in a backward compatible way.
    6. Decide the **Input Batching** strategy: Input batching is the process of merging/batching multiple executions of a vajram with different inputs into a single vajram call.
 This is generally useful as a performance optimization - to do less work than would otherwise be needed, or to opimize IO calls by minimizing chattiness.
-You can read more on this [here](README.md#input-batching).
+You can read more on this [here](../README.md#input-batching).
       1. Inputs which need batching should be marked via the [@Batch](src/main/java/com/flipkart/krystal/vajram/batching/Batch.java) annotation
       2. Batching is not part of the contract with clients so this can be added/changed as needed without breaking clients.
 5. After adding all inputs to the vajram class, build the project to trigger model generation.